Staying safe online

 Reporting a problem

 If anything online has made you worried or uncomfortable, you can report it to CEOP (the national Child Exploitation and Online Protection agency) by clicking here.
-You don't have to give your name.

 7 tips for staying safe online